menu icon

 Infinity Scarf Option: Skip the fringe and sew the ends together to create an infinity scarf.

-🍵Instructions for Moss Stitch Crochet Scarf
+๐ŸตInstructions for Moss Stitch Crochet Scarf Pattern

-This pattern is worked in the rows.
+The moss stitch crochet pattern is worked in rows.

 Crochet chain.

-Row 1: With Dark Tea Leaf, Ch x250
+With Dark Tea Leaf, Ch x250 (or any even number)

 Alternating single crochets and chains for the crochet moss stitch.